silviamaggi/smd-com/_posts/2020-08-03-today-i-saw.md

 ## What I Like About Today’s Photo

 I saw it yesterday, while out in the garden.
 I liked the shimmers of light on the abandoned cobweb and the fact that it is attached to our now dry flowers.
-It’s a stark contrast to [the way they looked a few months ago]({{ site.url }}/photography/isolation-photo-diary/).
+It’s a stark contrast to [the way they looked a few months ago](/photography/isolation-photo-diary/){:title="View the photography project on my website"}.

 <p class="detached"><mark class="smd-highlight small">Photo &copy; Silvia Maggi</mark></p>